gitnacho/docs/docs/core-concepts/angular-application-architecture.md

 In this article we are going to go through the core concepts of the Angular framework, with an an emphasis on the specifics of using Angular with NativeScript.

->**Note:** The best place to learn about Angular concepts is on [angular.io](https://angular.io/docs/ts/latest/).
+> **Note**: The best place to learn about Angular concepts is on [angular.io](https://angular.io/docs/ts/latest/).
 We are going to refer to it in many sections in this article.

 ## Components